Khytron/Khytron/README.md

 - 👋 Hi, I’m @Khytron
 - I'm a 20 year old self-taught programmer and year 1 CS student at University of Malaya
-- 👀 I’m interested in Computer Science, Games, Music, Arts, Chess, etc..
+- 👀 I’m interested in Computer Science, Games, Music, Arts, and Chess
-- 🌱 I’m currently learning Java, Java Swing, Object-Oriented Programming, Data Structures and Algorithms
+- 🌱 I’m currently learning Java, Javascript with React, Object-Oriented Programming and Data Structures and Algorithms
 - 📖 My hobby is deploying random projects that pop into my mind, online chess, e-learning, leetcode, studying german on duolingo, and occasionally single player games to calm my mind
 - 📫 How to reach me ...
 Whatsapp +601173140563